pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 the publishers' side of it, which, in the past, only included the scholarly outputs.

+## Ways forward

 So what do we do?
 Is there any hope for the Web as a stable medium for research or scholarly communication?
 I think that the answer to this question is _yes_, but we need to look deeper at what is really going on here.
-In the context of research and scholarly communication, availability and consistency should be thought of as having ready access to see what the researcher saw at the time she did her research.
+In the context of research communication, availability and consistency should be thought of as having ready access to see what the researcher saw at the time she did her research.

 The solution here is simple: get rid of the network partition.
 Linked Data resources already do this for data.
 Unlike the Web of Documents where web pages